TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-cannotstop-startorrestartvm.md

 # Cannot stop, start or restart a VM

-4 out of 5 customers resolved their VM start issue using the steps below.<br>
+4 out of 5 customers resolved their VM startup issues using the steps below.

 ## **Recommended Steps**